patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 });
 ```

 The above code is "boilerplate" and the minimum required code to create the single 'should create' test to ensure that the component ("component") is indeed created.
-We can see that this test passes by starting up the test server again `npm test` (Note: we will no longer be working with 1st.spec.ts, so its code can be commented out / the file can be removed).
+We can see that this test passes by starting up the test server again `npm run test` (Note: we will no longer be working with 1st.spec.ts, so its code can be commented out / the file can be removed).

 While this does work as expected, there's a lot of strange code in here.
 Why don't we take a look at the pieces one-by-one: